panaali/mseyfi.github.io/posts/Ensemble.md

 Now let’s walk through a worked example and pseudocode for boosting with decision stumps.

-### Part 6: Boosting with Decision Stumps — Worked Example and Pseudocode
+## part 6: Boosting with Decision Stumps — Worked Example and Pseudocode

 Let’s walk through a simple boosting process using **decision stumps** (one-level decision trees) for a **binary classification** task.